Matrix Completion with Quantified Uncertainty through Low Rank Gaussian Copula: Experiments and conclusion

 The results on confidence intervals appear in \cref{table:confidence_interval}.
 Notice constructing \texttt{MI-PCA} intervals is much more expensive than all other methods.
-For low rank (Gaussian) data, \texttt{PPCA} confidence intervals achieve the highest coverage rates with smallest length as expected, since the model is correctly specified. \texttt{LRGC} confidence intervals have slightly smaller coverage rates due to the error in estimating a nonparametric marginal $\bigG$.
-For high rank data, the normality and the low rank assumption $\bX=\bX^\star+\bE$ do not hold, so the proposed confidence intervals for all methods but \texttt{LRGC} are no longer theoretically valid.
+For low rank Gaussian data, \texttt{PPCA} confidence intervals achieve the highest coverage rates with smallest length as expected, since the model is correctly specified. \texttt{LRGC} confidence intervals have slightly smaller coverage rates due to the error in estimating a nonparametric marginal $\bigG$.
+For high rank data, the normality and the low rank assumption do not hold, so all other constructed confidence intervals but \texttt{LRGC} are no longer theoretically valid.
 Notably, \texttt{LRGC} confidence intervals for more challenging high rank data achieves the same empirical coverage rates as that for low rank data.
-The longer interval is due to the expanding marginal transformation $\bX=\bZ^3$.
+The longer interval is due to the expanding marginal transformation $g_j(z)=z^3$.
 While all other confidence intervals have visually good coverage rates, their interval lengths are much larger than \texttt{LRMC} confidence intervals, which limits utility.

 \paragraph{MovieLens 1M dataset} We sample the subset of the MovieLens1M data \cite{harper2015movielens} consisting of $2514$ movies with at least $50$ ratings from $6040$ users.
 We use $80\%$ of observation as training set, $10\%$ as validation set, and $10\%$ as test set, repeated $5$ times.
-On a laptop with Intel-i5-3.1GHz Core and 8 GB RAM, \texttt{LRGC} (rank $10$) takes $38$ mins in \texttt{R}, \texttt{softImpute} (rank $201$) takes $93$ mins in \texttt{R}, and \texttt{MMMF-BvS} (rank $200$) takes $25$ mins in \texttt{julia}.
-We plot the imputation error versus reliability in Figure \ref{fig:uncertainty_real}.
+On a laptop with Intel-i5-3.1GHz Core and 8 GB RAM, \texttt{LRGC} (rank $10$) takes $38$ mins in \texttt{R}, \texttt{softImpute} (rank $201$) takes $93$ mins in \texttt{R}, and \texttt{GLRM-BvS} (rank $200$) takes $25$ mins in \texttt{julia}. \texttt{MI-PCA} cannot finish even a single imputation in 3 hours in R. We plot the imputation error versus reliability in Figure \ref{fig:uncertainty_real}.
 The value at $m=100$ is the overall imputation error.
 All methods have similar overall error.
-As for the uncertainty measure, 10-fold reliability with \texttt{MMMF-BvS} cannot predict imputation accuracy.
+The variance based reliability with \texttt{GLRM-BvS} cannot predict imputation accuracy.
 In practice, collaborative filtering methods usually recommends very few entries to users.
-In this setting, \texttt{LRGC} reliability predicts imputation accuracy much better than 10-fold reliability with \texttt{softImpute}.
+In this setting, \texttt{LRGC} reliability predicts imputation accuracy much better than variance based reliability with \texttt{softImpute}.

 \paragraph{Conclusion} This paper develops a low rank Gaussian copula for matrix completion and quantifies the uncertainty of the resulting imputations.
 Numerical results show the superiority of our imputation algorithm and the success of our uncertainty measure for predicting imputation accuracy.
 Quantifying imputation uncertainty can improve algorithms for recommender systems, provide accurate confidence intervals for analyses of scientific and survey data, and enable new active learning strategies.